lesLaitues/lesLaitues.github.io/pages/blog/2018/09/06/jdr.one-page-rpg.en.md

 * **6-sided and 20-sided dices** (D6 and D20 in the jargon) will be needed to play, it’s a small investment, but it’s much funnier I think;
 * The characters **do not gain levels**, they spend their experience points to evolve their characters.

 These rules also fit on one single page, and are available in French and English.
-The character sheet was also produced and translated by yours faithfully.
+The character sheet was also produced and translated by yours truly.

 The system was tested to this day in one single game session, for which I was the DM, and it went rather well.
 I would also like to know how it goes during a campaign, that is, several games following each other, to see how the characters evolve.